TheJumpCloud/jumpcloud-slack-app/Azure/README.md

-# How to Deploy the JumpCloud Azure Slackbot
+# How to Deploy the JumpCloud App for Slack in Azure

-The JumpCloud Azure Slackbot can be deployed with the click of a button, and a few additional clicks in Slack.
+The JumpCloud App for Slack can be deployed to Azure with the click of a button, and a few additional clicks in Slack.

 ## Requirements

-The following resources are required in both Slack and Azure to build the JumpCloud Azure Slackbot.
+The following resources are required in both Slack and Azure to build the JumpCloud App for Slack.

 Azure: